DexterHuang/Arclight-City/contribution/en/tutorial/follow-up-lottery.md

 ## Where can I see the Follow-Up Lottery chances?
 With full transparency, all probabilities and cost for each tier for prime target and normal rewards are displayed clearly in-game.
 Just tap the information icon on the lottery screen for a full breakdown of your current odds.

-## What happens during the Follow-Up Lottery's reset?
-The lottery page **resets** when the timer expires.
-If you haven't won your prize by then, your current tier progress and chosen Prime Target will also **reset**.
-You can then select a new Prime Target again.

 ## What happens when the Follow-Up Lottery resets?
 The lottery page **resets** when the timer expires.
 If you haven't won your prize by then, your current tier progress and chosen Prime Target will also **reset**.
 You can then select a new Prime Target again.